Missing $g$-mass: Investigating the Missing Parts of Distributions: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-We have generalized the notion of missing mass to missing mass of functions.
+We have generalized the notion of missing mass to missing $g-$ mass of a function $g : [0,1] : \to \mathbb{R}$ motivated by the use of special cases like missing mass of order$-\alpha$ and missing Shannon entropy in estimating the closeness of the missing probabilities to uniformity.
 Estimation and concentration of missing mass of functions was studied and several new results were shown.
+The estimates of the missing mass of functions were applied to estimate the missing probabilities together with their multiplicities and test the closeness of the missing probabilities to uniformity.
 In particular, by generalizing Good-Turing estimators, we showed that estimation better than that of a plugin estimator is possible for several interesting classes of functions.
 However, there are important classes of functions where linear estimators perform only as good as the plugin estimator.
 Non-linear estimators are an interesting possibility to explore in future work.

 As far as concentration results are concerned, we introduced two new notions of concentration, named strongly sub-Gamma and filtered sub-Gaussian, that result in tail bounds better than that of sub-Gaussian concentration for missing mass.
 In other situations where sub-Gaussian concentration has a sub-optimal variance factor, these new notions, particularly the idea of filtering a Gaussian distribution, is worth exploring.